swamiiyer/swamiiyer.github.io/_pages/cs451/index.md

 - Please read through the [course website](/cs451/) very carefully and acquaint yourself with the course mechanics.

 - Please take care of the following action items:
+  - Sign up for [iClicker](https://app.reef-education.com/\#/account/create iClicker) (attendance platform) using your UMB email address, and add the course *CS451/651* to your dashboard.
   - Follow up on the invitations sent to your UMB email address to sign up for:
       - Piazza (Q&A platform) and
       - Gradescope (grading platform).